 Covid restrictions mean we cannot offer our full programme at the present time but hope to open this up as soon as we are able to do so.

-Summer term extra-curricular activities are listed on the sheet attached.
+The Autumn term extra-curricular activities are listed on the sheet attached.

 All students are encouraged to attend these clubs.
 Staff are happy to answer any questions you may have regarding these.

 Study Club will run in the Library from Monday – Thursday 3:15 – 4:00 pm, for homework support.

 Some clubs are restricted to specified year groups, others will run in year group clusters.